austinhawthorne/nile-mab-email-approval/README.md

 # nile-mab-email-approval
 This set of scripts implements a MAB approval workflow leveraging email.
+This was written on a Raspberry Pi running Raspberry Pi OS.
 The process is as follows:

 1. Build and periodically update a DB with available segments, sites, buildings, etc
 2. Check for new unauthorized clients every 5 minutes